MiquelMarinoEspinosa/Theatrical-Players-Refactoring-Kata-php/README.md

 - Refactor rename `thisAmount amountFor method scopped variable` to `result`
 - Refactor replace `play` temp with a query
   - To replicate the same refactor proposed at the book using javascript, the `plays` parameter value should be saved at class field
+  - Refactor replace the `play` temp with a query in `amountFor` scope